 I should have reached out to fellow language learners or native speakers when things get tough and ask for clarification.

 But instead, I kept it to myself and that was why my brain can’t handle it anymore.
 I was hard on myself and that’s just who I am.

 I won’t ask for help until I figure and compile all the problems so, I don’t have to ask repeatedly.
 I did the same with English, so I thought why would Spanish be any different.
 I was wrong!
 That’s a lesson to learn.

 I should have solved the problem one by one and not saving them all up.
 I should not have moved to the next one until the current one is crystal clear.
 After learning a couple of languages I should have known better that rushing into things won’t work.

 Diversify The Method

-So, when I started to dig deeper on the grammar using the app after almost 7 months of using Duolingo, I noticed they explain it differently.
+So, when I started to dig deeper into the grammar using the app after almost 7 months of using Duolingo, I noticed they explain it differently.

-Getting out of the comfort zone isn’t always easy, but with language learning I should have braved myself, take the risk and experiment with various method.
+Getting out of the comfort zone isn’t always easy, but with language learning I should have braved myself, take the risk and experiment with various methods.
 That’s the only way to succeed.

 I did mention I learned a couple of languages and you may be thinking why don’t use the method you’re already using?
 Have you ever heard of what works for one might not work well for the other?
 Well… this is it.